0chain/zboxcli/README.md

 Wallet registered
 ```

-### newallocation - Create new allocation
+## newallocation - Create new allocation

 Command `newallocation` reserves hard disk space on the blobbers.
 Later `upload`
 can be used to save files to the blobber. `newallocation` has three modes triggered by the presence or absence of the `cost`
 and `free_storage` parameters.
 * `cost` Converts `newallocation` into a query that returns the cost of the allocation
   determined by the remaining parameters.
-* `free_storage` Creates an allocation using a free storage marker.All other
+* `free_storage` Creates an allocation using a free storage marker.
+All other
   parameters except `cost` will be ignored.
 The allocation settings will be set
   automatically by `0chain`, from preconfigured values.
 * `otherwise` Creates an allocation applying the settings indicated by the
-  parameters remaining.
+  remaining parameters.

 | Parameter          | Description                                               | Default        | Valid Values |